Laguna1989/obsidian_notes/tools/FMod/Intro to FMod Studio.md

 # Instance Stealing

-- It is possible to limit the number of event instances
+Limit the number of event instances
-- FMod Studio offers:

 - Oldest
 - Quietest
 - Furthest
 - None
-	- Virtualize (effectively: "continues to play in silence")
+- Virtualize ("continues to play in silence")

 ---